 Mr. Naveen Trivedi, Institutional Research Analyst, HDFC Securities and Mr. Varun Lohchab, Institutional Research Analyst, HDFC Securities

-Return to store expansion, execution is area of concern: Jubilant's net new store opening in 4Q/FY21 for Domino's was 46/25 stores, Dunkin' -3/-10 stores, Hong's 1/7 stores and Ekdum!
-1/1 stores.
-This store expansion spree will continue across JFL's brands.
-Popeyes is the new brand to particularly target non-veg consumers.
-With rapid store expansion in India, Bangladesh, and Sri Lanka (along with managing DP Euro Asia), Jubilant needs to manage around 2x the number of stores over the next three years vs. now.
-It would test its execution skills, particularly for sustaining margin.
+Store expansion aggressive, execution a concern: Jubilant remained committed to store expansion, opening 29 new stores (20 Domino's and 3 each of Hong's, Dunkin' and Ekdum!).
+The store expansion spree will continue across brands.
+Popeyes is the new brand to particularly target the non-veg consumers.
+With rapid store expansion in India, Bangladesh, and Sri Lanka (along with managing DP Euro Asia), the company needs to manage around twice the number of stores over the next three years.
+It would test its execution skills, particularly with rising competition in India.

-Shares of Jubilant FoodWorks Ltd was last trading in BSE at Rs.3229.75 as compared to the previous close of Rs.
-3175.4.
-The total number of shares traded during the day was 111926 in over 8948 trades.
+Shares of Jubilant FoodWorks Ltd was last trading in BSE at Rs.
+3429.7 as compared to the previous close of Rs.
+3062.8.
+The total number of shares traded during the day was 193377 in over 14937 trades.